 You’ll also find plenty of self-care tips for you and your students along with advice on how to incorporate self-care into your course.

-Start reading our eBook about burnout to learn how to spot the warning signs and steps you can take to counteract it.
+Download our eBook to learn how to spot the warning signs of burnout and what steps you can take to counteract it.
 Use these strategies to stop professor burnout before it starts.